‘Note bandi’ should be given a befitting reply says Akhilesh Yadav

 The apparent reference was to activist Vishwanath Chaturvedi's attempt to revive an old case, alleging amassing of disproportionate assets by him and his father.

-Chaturvedi has sought a Supreme Court direction to the Central Bureau of Investigation to place the status report on a probe in the assets case against Mulayam Singh Yadav and his sons Akhilesh Yadav and Prateek Yadav.
+Chaturvedi has sought a Supreme Court direction to the CBI to place the status report on a probe in the assets case against Mulayam Singh Yadav and his sons Akhilesh Yadav and Prateek Yadav.

 Akhilesh carries elephant shit on his head: UP minister